American Kestrel

 What they eat

 American Kestrels feed mainly on insects, mice, voles, lizards, and snakes, making this bird a very good friend to farmers!
-Like the Barn Owl and many other birds of prey, American Kestrels help keep agricultural fields free of animals that might damage crops.
+Like the Common Barn-owl and many other birds of prey, American Kestrels help keep agricultural fields free of animals that might damage crops.

 When hunting, American Kestrels search for prey from a perch overlooking an open area or by hovering in the air.
 When a kestrel spots its prey, it plunges down, in what's called a stoop, to catch it.
 Kestrels usually capture their prey on the ground, though they can also take prey in the air.
 After catching their prey, kestrels will carry it up to a perch (such as a power line or fence post) from which they can comfortably eat.
 Being up high keeps them away from ground predators, though they still have to watch out for other birds that might attack them or steal their catch.